tcawlfield/vote-sim-studies/content/articles/strategic-voting/index.md

 6-point range-voting ballot -- score each candidate from 0 to 5, inclusive.
 To find the winner, first add up all the scores.
 Find the top two candidates by score total.
-Then, count the number of ballots that score one of those top two higher than the other one, and vice-versa.
+Then, count the number of ballots that score one of those top two higher than the other one, and vice versa.
 (In this step it does not matter *how* different, just that the higher-scored one counts as a vote *for* that candidate.)
 This is a little bit like strategic range voting.
 The strategist gets a pre-election "poll" which is round #1 of STAR.
 Then they give the final preference info on their real